This FAQ last updated: 03.06.2026

 Q: What additional ECU can I get for air/fuel and timing management of the 500 BB kit?

 A: We only know of the Powertronic V4 made by Racedynamics in India at the moment.
 However, other vendors may come up with one in the future as the market for the J-engine is huge covering 3 of the best selling models of Royal Enfield.
+Update: There is now the optional FuelX Pro+ for this engine and in our tests it showed a real improvement in torque and response.

 Q: I have a question not covered here, what do I do?